 Dove's Nest Training Opportunities

 We offer training and resources to adults in faith communities on a variety of topics related to child and youth protection.
 Each of the presentations below can be uniquely tailored to your faith community to meet your needs for training and assistance as you work to keep kids safe.
 For more information, fill out the form at the bottom of the page.
-We will be in touch to find out how we can assist you!

 NEW 38-Minute Training Video Available